At least 13 killed in Peru nightclub crush as police raid clandestine party | Health

 At least 13 killed in Peru nightclub crush as police raid clandestine party

+The 60 police officers who participated in the raid would also be tested for coronavirus, officials said.
 Peru ordered the closure of nightclubs and bars in March and banned extended family gatherings on Aug.
 12 to fight what is Latin America's second highest COVID-19 infection rate, according to a Reuters tally.
 A Sunday curfew is also in effect.
-Peru's women's minister, Rosario Sasieta, called for harsh penalties for the club's owners.
-"I ask for the maximum sanction for the owners of this place, which has really been irresponsible, and we are talking about a malicious homicide for profit," Sasieta told journalists during a visit to the site on Sunday morning.

-"Knowing that there is a health emergency, knowing that not even at home you can meet with relatives who do not live there, you have the irresponsibility of opening a place for 120 people to enter?"
-Sasieta added.
+The club's owners, a married couple, were detained, the Interior Ministry said on Sunday.
+In an earlier statement the ministry blamed the deaths on the "criminal irresponsibility of an unscrupulous businessman."
 Representatives of the nightclub were not immediately available to comment.

+Vizcarra said similar clandestine events were common, and posed a serious threat to public health.
+"I have sorrow and I have sadness for the people and relatives of the people who have died, but I also have anger and indignation for those who were irresponsible by organizing this type of event," Vizcarra said at a public event on Sunday.
+"Please reflect, let's not lose more lives due to negligence."

 - READ MORE ON: